Chile de Arbol vs Chipotle in Adobo: Heat Levels, Flavor Profiles, and Best Uses

 Chile de Arbol Buying Guide

-• Features: Look for plump, bright red peppers with no signs of mold or discoloration.
+• Quality indicators: Look for bright red color, uniform size, and no mold or discoloration.
+Avoid peppers with excessive stems.

 Chipotle in Adobo Buying Guide